 2017 Gryphon Lecture | Kafi Kumasi

-On Friday, April 28th, Kafi Kumasi, associate professor of library and information science (LIS) at Wayne State University, Detroit, MI, will present the 2017 Gryphon Lecture, “Check the Rhyme: Harnessing Hip Hop’s Enduring Literacies with Youth in Libraries”.
+On Friday, April 28th at 7 pm in Room 126, Dr. Kafi Kumasi, associate professor of library and information science (LIS) at Wayne State University, Detroit, MI, presented the 2017 Gryphon Lecture, “Check the Rhyme: Harnessing Hip Hop’s Enduring Literacies with Youth in Libraries”.

 Hip Hop has become a worldwide cultural and commercial phenomenon that significantly shapes the way young people view and interact in the world.
 At a time when Black and Latino male youth are being hyper-criminalized and incarcerated at high rates in the U.S., it is important to remember the gifts that young Black and Latinos have given the world by founding Hip Hop on the streets of New York in the 1970’s and 80s.
 Using Paulo Friere’s concept of literacy as transformative thinking and problem solving, Dr. Kumasi outlines some of the enduring literacies of Hip Hop that can teachers and librarians can use to honor students’ knowledge and social justice concerns in the learning process.

 Kumasi publications include book chapters, and journal articles in (among others) Journal of Education for Library and Information Science, The Journal of Research on Libraries and Young Adults, School Libraries Worldwide, School Library Media Research, and Urban Library Journal.
 Her research interests include issues of literacy, equity and diversity, particularly in urban educational environments spanning K12 and graduate school contexts.